 Photophobia means sensitivity to light.
-It can be due to a temporarily problem such as a corneal abrasion or uveitis.
+It can be due to a temporary problem such as a corneal abrasion or uveitis.
 It is frequently due to refractive surgery, corneal transplant, or lack of a full iris (the color part of the eye).
 Photophobia after LASIK, PRK, RK, can be debilitating and can prevent someone from functioning, reading, or driving, especially driving at night.
 The good news is that there are special lenses that address photophobia.

-Photophobia can occur due to more long term problems such as Keratoconus, which is a bulging of the cornea.
+Photophobia can occur due to more long-term problems such as Keratoconus, which is a bulging of the cornea.
 At times there is scarring of the cornea.
 Pellucid Marginal Degeneration and Fuch’s Dystrophy are other corneal problems that can produce sensitivity to light.
 Other reasons include corneal scarring due to a birth defect or due to a mechanical or chemical trauma.

 Aniridia is a condition when someone is born without an iris or with an incomplete iris.
 The iris is the colored part of the eye behind the cornea.
 It regulates how much light comes into the eye in the same was you might open a door fully or partially.